335. Fraudcast News

 – Why does Helen Lovejoy have graying hair as a little kid?
 It’s like they just shrunk down some of these characters.
 Also Cookie Kwan is there too.
 I’m surprised they didn’t have Li’l Lindsey Naegle with a candy cell phone or some shit.

-– The only bit of the show I really liked was Homer “inventing” the clever move of yawning and stretching to put his arm around Marge, but her misinterpreting it that she’s boring him.
+– The only bit of the episode I really liked was Homer “inventing” the clever move of yawning and stretching to put his arm around Marge, but her misinterpreting it that she’s boring him.

 – Walking no more than ten steps from where he had been sitting with Marge, Homer unwittingly falls down a incredibly steep cliff into the lake.
 Now he had just gotten to a shore there by boat, was the camp built on the steepest incline ever?
 Where is this gigantic cliff and why is it so close to a camp with a bunch of ten-year-olds who could easily fall down it like Homer did?

 – Homer cites the things he’s done that are far worse than the incident in the past: when he hid a gun from her (Scully show), suing the church (Jean show), ruining Lisa’s wedding in the future… huh?
-That never happened; can you imagine “Lisa’s Wedding” being done now, with insane, jerkass Homer doing some wacky antics at the wedding?
+That never happened.
+Can you imagine “Lisa’s Wedding” being done now, with insane, jerkass Homer doing some wacky antics at the wedding?
 It’s a small line, but it’s almost like rewriting the past to make it like Homer’s been this crazy asshole for the entire series.
 His character has changed dramatically, to the point where they literally feel like two different people, and that the writers don’t seem to address or acknowledge this is worrying to me.

 332. Simple Simpson